Toyota Tundra: TRD supercharger

-Toyota began selling a bolt-on TRD supercharger kit for the 5.7 L V8 Tundra during June 2008.
+Toyota began selling a bolt-on TRD supercharger kit for the 5.7L V8 Tundra during June 2008.
 Power output is increased to 504 hp and 550 lb·ft of torque.
 When the installation is carried out by a Toyota dealership the existing warranty remains intact.
 This kit features Eaton's TVS Roots-type supercharger which utilizes twin four-lobe rotors, a design shared with the newly introduced Toyota TRD Aurion, Chevrolet Corvette ZR1 and Cadillac CTS-V. TRD discontinued the TRD Supercharger in mid 2015, meaning that the 2015 model year is the last year that has an official TRD ECU reflash available.

 Edmunds tested a TRD supercharged Tundra which completed the 1/4 mile in 13.3 sec at 103.8 mi/h.
-Edmunds previously tested a naturally aspired 5.7 L V8 Tundra which posted a 14.8 sec at 93.7 mi/h time.
+Edmunds previously tested a naturally-aspirated 5.7L V8 Tundra which posted a 14.8 sec at 93.7 mi/h time.
 Motor Trend's test of the supercharged Tundra resulted in a 1/4 mile of 13.0 sec at 106.3 mi/h.
 This Tundra needed 4.4 seconds to run from 0-60 mph.